Pete-Hall/weekend-jquery-server-calculator/README.md

 - [x] create GET request to send the equations2 array
 - [x] send the equations from server to the DOM
 - [x] create math logic on server side - works with 2 numbers
+- [ ] add mathjs library functionality to see how it works
+- [ ] work on other STRETCH functionality

 - [ ] create math logic on server side that works with multiple numbers and order of operations? (ex.
-1+2*3) or limit user input so they can only do 2 numbers...
+1+2*3) or limit user input so they can only do 2 numbers...this is hard af.
+What's protocol on using libraries like mathjs in the real world